“Nothin’ ever doesn’t change, but nothin’ changes much.”

 I couldn’t care less.

-The problem of African-American men dying at the hands of police has been around as long as there have been African-American men and police.
+The problem of violence against African-American men has been around as long as there have been African-American men.
 For the first several years of his career, you never heard a peep out of Kaep in protest of this centuries-long problem.

 So why the sudden change?